Roberto-T/Reimplementation-of-Co-evolution-of-pre-play-signaling-and-cooperation/README.md

-# Reimplementation-of-Co-evolution-of-pre-play-signaling-and-cooperation
+## About this project
-Project for the Learning Dynamics course at Université Libre de Bruxelles.
+Project developed for the course "Learning Dynamics (INFO-F409)" at Université Libre de Bruxelles.

+Professors:
+- Tom Lenaerts
+- Ann Nowé